Signed in as:

 Tutu Wahines/Tutu Kanes (65+ years)

 Many of our students become lifelong members and friends.
+Students who have graduated from high school and go off to college often return for Summer Classes.

 We have participated in many Festivals including the OHANA Festival, Polynesian Festival, Tallships, Hawaiian Surf Club, San Clemente Ocean Festivals.